aerogear/graphback/docs/plugins/client-crud-plugin.md

 ## Usage

 It is recommended to use the Graphback CLI for certain Graphback plugins, such as those that can modify files which your application depends on.
-This will prevent hidden oraccidental file modifications that would otherwise happen during start-up, which might cause issues in your application.
+This will prevent hidden accidental file modifications that would otherwise happen during start-up, which might cause issues in your application.

 To load the `ClientCRUDPlugin` plugin, it should be configuration in a `.graphqlrc` [GraphQL Config](https://graphql-config.com) file.
 The Grahback CLI can dynamically load and execute plugins from a `.graphqlrc` file.